sathish-dhana/sathish-dhana/README.md

 <h1 align="center"> Hello <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, ɪ'ᴍ Dhanasekar! </h1>

 ## :sassy_man:  About me
-Full Stack developer who loves to code and explore things on the internet, with the passion of learning and sharing knowledge.
+JAVA Back-end developer who loves to code and explore things on the internet, with the passion of learning and sharing knowledge.
 Strong in design and integration with intuitive problem-solving skills & ability to translate business requirements into technical solutions.

 ---
 ## 👨🏻‍💻 Tech Stack